 The ophthalmic medical technology industries utilize rapidly advancing technologies and are characterized by intense competition.
 There is a strong emphasis on intellectual property and proprietary products.
 We face competition from different sources including ophthalmic medical technology companies, academic institutions, government agencies, and public and private research institutions.
 For example, we face competition from Optomed plc. ("Optomed"), Optos plc ("Optos") and Zeiss with respect to our RetinalGeniXTM Imaging System.
 Optos has developed and is currently globally marketing a wide screen imaging system that has a 200-degree field of view that screens for diabetic retinopathy, and Optomed has developed and is currently globally marketing a wide screen imaging system that has a 150 degree field of view that screens for diabetic retinopathy.
 Zeiss has developed and is currently globally marketing a wide screen imaging system that has a 200-degree field of view that screens for diabetic retinopathy.
+Zeiss has developed and is currently globally marketing a wide screen imaging system that has a 200-degree field of view that screens for diabetic retinopathy.
+Zeiss has developed and is currently globally marketing a wide screen imaging system that has a 200-degree field of view that screens for diabetic retinopathy.
 Although we face competition with respect to our RetinalGeniXTM Imaging System, we do not believe we face competition with respect to our RetinalCamTM.